ptarmiganlabs/butler-sheet-icons/README.md

 Multiple apps can be updated with a single command, using a Qlik Sense tag to identify  which apps will be updated.

 Options:
   --loglevel <level>                  log level (error, warning, info, verbose, debug, silly) (default: "info") --host <host>                       Qlik Sense server IP/FQDN --engineport <port>                 Qlik Sense server engine port (default: "4747") --qrsport <port>                    Qlik Sense server repository service (QRS) port (default: "4242") --port <port>                       Qlik Sense http/https port.
 443 is default for https, 80 for http --schemaversion <string>            Qlik Sense engine schema version (default: "12.612.0") --appid <id>                        Qlik Sense app whose sheet icons should be modified.
 Ignored if --qliksensetag is specified (default: "")
   --certfile <file>                   Qlik Sense certificate file (exported from QMC) (default: "./cert/client.pem") --certkeyfile <file>                Qlik Sense certificate key file (exported from QMC) (default: "./cert/client_key.pem") --rejectUnauthorized <true|false>   Ignore warnings when Sense certificate does not match the --host paramater (default: false)
   --prefix <prefix>                   Qlik Sense virtual proxy prefix (default: "") --secure <true|false>               connection to Qlik Sense engine is via https (default: true) --apiuserdir <directory>            user directory for user to connect with when using Sense APIs --apiuserid <userid>                user ID for user to connect with when using Sense APIs --logonuserdir <directory>          user directory for user to connect with when logging into web UI --logonuserid <userid>              user ID for user to connect with when logging into web UI --logonpwd <password>               password for user to connect with --hosttype <type>                   type of Qlik Sense server (qseow) (default: "qseow") --headless <true|false>             headless (=not visible) browser (true, false) (default: true) --pagewait <seconds>                number of seconds to wait after moving to a new sheet.
 Set this high enough so the sheet has time to render properly (default: 5)
   --imagedir <directory>              directory in which thumbnail images will be stored.
 Relative or absolute path (default: "./img")
   --contentlibrary <library-name>     Qlik Sense content library to which thumbnails will be uploaded (default: "Butler sheet thumbnails")
   --includesheetpart <value>          which part of sheets should be used to take screenshots.
 1=object area only, 2=1 + sheet title, 3=2 + selection bar, 4=3 + menu bar (default: "1")
   --qliksensetag <value>              Used to control which Sense apps should have their sheets updated with new icons.
 All apps with this tag will be updated.
 If this parameter is specified the --appid parameter will be ignored
                                       (default: "")
+  --exclude-sheet-tag <value>         Sheets with this tag set will be excluded from sheet icon update.
+  --exclude-sheet-number <number...>  Sheet numbers (1=first sheet in an app) that will be excluded from sheet icon update.
+  --exclude-sheet-title <title...>    Use sheet titles to control which sheets that will be excluded from sheet icon update.
   -h, --help                          display help for command PS C:\tools\butler-sheet-icons-win>
 ```